phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

 }
 ```

-We use the [`LockedHeap::lock`] method to get an exclusive reference to the wrapped [`Heap`] instance, on which we then call the [`init`] method with the heap bounds arguments.
+We use the [`LockedHeap::lock`] method to get an exclusive reference to the wrapped [`Heap`] instance, on which we then call the [`init`] method with the heap bounds as arguments.
 It is important that we initialize the heap _after_ mapping the heap pages, since the [`init`] function already tries to write to the heap memory.

 [`LockedHeap::lock`]: https://docs.rs/linked_list_allocator/0.6.4/linked_list_allocator/struct.LockedHeap.html#method.lock
 [`Heap`]: https://docs.rs/linked_list_allocator/0.6.4/linked_list_allocator/struct.Heap.html